 Apple has legions of fans carefully checking patent applications, digging into orders for parts, poring through shipping manifests, and devoting hours to building or reading websites devoted to rumors, half-truths, leaks, and maybes.
 Once they find something, they gleefully spread it.

-Back in the days of the cold war, US officials would carefully scrutinize photos of Kremlin officials.
+During the cold war, US officials would carefully scrutinize photos of Kremlin officials.
 They wanted to see who was standing closest to the premier, who was far away, and who had been airbrushed out.
 They looked for clues to see who was in power, and who had been purged.

 Some complain about Apple’s secrecy, but that’s really part of their marketing plan.
 The secrecy helps to build anticipation, which makes cracking the code that much more fun.
 The thrill of discovery, and exclusivity, drives people to spend time doing things that may not seem terribly rational.